Reflecting the times, acts pen songs about quarantine life

 Mike Love of the Beach Boys, who had to postpone 60-plus shows due to the virus, said he thought to himself while sitting at home: “What could I do musically to inject a little positivity in a situation which is primarily pretty restrictive and negative?”

 Then he wrote “This Too Shall Pass,” an upbeat, Beach Boys-flavored gem brimmed with positive messages that also gives a shout-out to doctors and nurses working on the front lines.
-All artist and label royalties from the song will go to Feeding America ’s COVID-19 Response Fund.
+All artist and label royalties from the song will go to Feeding America’s COVID-19 Response Fund.

 “I wanted to put a smile on a lot of faces,” Love said in an interview.
 “I’ve been performing on the road for almost six decades, so I’ve seen lots of things come and go — the Vietnam War, civil unrest and all the things that we’ve gone through as a society.
 Even if they’re really negative, they do pass.”